 - Dropdown list: Ideal for a list with one answer.

-Connecting DAM to other tools
+Connecting digital asset management software to other tools

 Integration is another key to the value of DAM and optimizing the value of your content.
 Instead of driving everyone to the DAM system, sometimes you need to bring the governance and structure of DAM to them.

 When content is more easily accessible from the tools your teams already work in, it makes everyone’s life simpler.
-When digital assets are easily located, you get fewer “can you find me…” questions.
+When digital assets are easily located, you get fewer “can you find me …” questions.

 By extending assets and metadata to and from other systems and customer touchpoints, your organization can generate much greater reuse and repurposing value of content investments.

-Fortunately, you don’t have to be a developer or technology expert to make DAM connections happen.
+Fortunately, you don’t have to be a developer or technology expert to make DAM software connections happen.
 An understanding of how your teams want to work and a discussion with your DAM partner are great starting points.

 Here are three types of integrations.